Gaurav-vk011/phishing-investigation/Phishing_Investigation_README.md

 ---

-*This is a portfolio project using real phishing samples from the public Phishing Pot dataset, analyzed in a controlled Kali Linux lab environment for SOC Analyst L1 / Intern role preparation.*
+*This project demonstrates hands-on SOC investigation skills using real-world phishing samples from the Phishing Pot public dataset, analyzed in a Kali Linux environment..*